-- If you allow access to your customer online banking web site from anywhere in the world, you may want to reconsider that given the fact that the vast majority of your customers probably do not travel internationally.
-An analogy from the long distance phone card world: some phone company calling cards are "domestic use only" - Some countries are known to have particularly high levels of fraud-related activity; you should consider the possibility that there may not be a business case for allowing access to online banking from those countries whatsoever.
+- If banks allow access to customer online banking web sites from anywhere in the world, they may want to reconsider that given the fact that the vast majority of their customers probably do not travel internationally.
+An analogy from the long distance phone card world: some phone company calling cards are "domestic use only" - Some countries are known to have particularly high levels of fraud-related activity; banks should consider the possibility that there may not be a business case for allowing access to online banking from those countries whatsoever.
 (Be aware that in some cases it may be hard to determine the true geolocation of a given Internet user due to abuse of open proxy servers)